 No. Your costs are covered by the government, but you are not paid to adopt.

-Are all of the children in foster care Aboriginal?
+Are all of the children in foster care Indigenous?

 Are the children in foster care “normal”?

 What is "normal" anyway?
 The children in foster care can have a range of needs, from attachment-related issues to issues related to exposure to pre-natal exposure to drugs and alcohol.
 The support, services, and type of parenting each child will need to thrive can vary, but they all need love, stability, and family.